ProjectMoon/eve2/README.md

 `export CLASSPATH=/usr/share/java/ivy.jar:$CLASSPATH`

-### Interpreter Can't Find ANTLR Runtime ###
+### Interpreter Can't Find Dependencies ###
-The executable jar has the ANTLR runtime in its classpath.
-Make sure a `lib/` directory exists in the location where eve.jar is, and make sure `antlr-runtime-3.3.jar` is in that directory.
-If those are present, eve should able to be run from anywhere.
+The executable jar requires a number of dependencies.
+Make sure a `lib/` directory exists in the location where eve.jar is, and make sure all required dependencies are in that directory.
+If those are present, Eve should able to be run from anywhere.
+The build process should dump all required dependencies into the `dist/` directory for you.

 Status
 ======